StyXman/pefan/README.md

                         does.
   -n, --iterate         Iterate over all the lines of inputs.
 Each line is
                         assigned in the 'line' variable.
 This is the default.
+  -P PREFIX, --prefix PREFIX
+                        Prefix each line with this text.
   -p, --print           Print the resulting line.
 This is the default.
   --no-print            Don't automatically print the resulting line, the
                         script knows what to do with it -r RANDOM, --random RANDOM
                         Print only a fraction of the output lines.
+  -R, --remove-ansi     Remove ANSI escape sequences from the text.
+  -S, --automatic-switches
+                        Automaticalle parse --foo switches.
+This creates a variable called 'foo' with value True; --foo[=| ]bar stores 'bar' in 'foo'.
   -s SETUP, --setup SETUP
                         Code to be run as setup.
 Run only once after importing modules and before iterating over input.